sandialabs/seat-qgis-plugin/docs/src/seat_qgis_plugin/acoustics/03_species_properties.rst

    "6236",245,48.75,NA,NA,NA,NA,NA,NA,1,2021,NA,NA,NA,NA,NA,NA,NA
    "6237",245,49,NA,NA,NA,NA,NA,NA,1,2021,NA,NA,NA,NA,NA,NA,NA

+Key:

+- `ParAcousti File`: The name of the ParAcousti .nc file.
+- `Species % Occurrence File`: Either a .csv or .tif file indicating species percent occurrence.
+- `Species Density File`: Either a .csv or .tif file detailing species density.
+- `% of yr`: Represents the percentage of the year.

-** Species File Averaged Area (km^2) **
+**Species File Averaged Area (km^2)**

-Represents cumulative area for each cell regarding species percent and density; used for scaling to each ParAcousti grid cell.
+The grid size of the species percent and density files.
+This is used for scaling to each ParAcousti grid cell.
 Leave blank or set to 0 to prevent scaling.

 .. figure:: ../../media/species_file_averaged_area.webp